lamplightdev/compost/README.md

 ### CompostRepeatMixin

-Stamps out a template for each object in the `items` array property
+Experimental - Stamps out a template for each object in the `items` array property

 ### CompostMixin